munificent/craftinginterpreters/book/functions.md

 ^code function-call

-It's only a handful of lines of code, but this is one of the most fundamental, powerful pieces of our interpreter.
-As we saw in the chapter on statements and
-<span name="env">state</span>, managing name environments is a core part of a
+This handful of lines of code is one of the most fundamental, powerful pieces of our interpreter.
+As we saw in the chapter on statements and <span name="env">state</span>, managing name environments is a core part of a language implementation.
-language implementation.
 Functions are deeply tied to that.

 <aside name="env">